 “The Czech side is not trying to block air traffic between the two countries, but it must defend the legitimate interests of its air carriers” – said the Ministry of Transportation of the Czech Republic.

-Therefore, Russia violated the agreement first, while the Czech Republic only resorted to counter measures.
+"Myth detector" contacted Pavel Havlicek, analyst of Association for International Affairs in Prague.
+He also stated that Russia violated the agreement first, while the Czech Republic resorted to counter measures.

 Currently, the flights between the Czech Republic and Russia are renewed until July 7 and the two sides hope that they can soon reach an agreement.